-Diabetes is often considered a sinister problem by many.
+Diabetes is often considered a difficult problem by many.
 This is mostly due to the ways to manage diabetes that come along with the treatment.
 It is not just some disease that can be managed or cured with a regular dosage and a few injections.
-Instead, it needs a change in lifestyle and habits, something which takes time adjusting to.
+Instead, it is a condition that needs a lifelong change in lifestyle and habits, something which takes time to adjust to.

 Change 1: Stress Management

-One of the most important development in the 21st century is an acknowledgement of mental health issues and the focus therewith.
+One of the most important developments in the 21st century is an acknowledgement of mental health issues.
 Mental health is an extremely important part of our overall well-being.
 Stress leads to numerous diseases, which have a physical impact as well.
 Fortunately, due to a renewed focus and continued efforts towards reducing the stigma around it, mental health is receiving the attention it should always have.

 Studies suggest that your blood sugar levels shoot up when you are stressed.
 Thus, as a part of lifestyle changes for diabetes, it is extremely important to manage your stress.
 Mental exercising is as important as physical workouts.
 Yoga and other forms of meditation, deep breathing exercises, and developing hobbies are a good way to keep your mental health in check.

-Remember, a healthy mind equates a healthy body and a healthy life.
-If your mind is not in good shape, nothing you do will be of any use.
+Remember, a healthy mind equates a healthy body and a healthy life and thus your mind needs to be in a good shape too.
 Stress management is the first step towards a healthy lifestyle if you have diabetes or even if you do not have it.

 Change 2: Curb that Smoking and Alcohol Consumption

+It is absolutely common to have smoking and alcohol consumption as a personal choice.
+However, one cannot deny the fact that essentially, they are unhealthy for the body and not a part of a healthy lifestyle.
+While small and measured quantities of alcohol are still permissible, smoking in any way does not provide any health benefit.
+In fact, health deteriorates because of tobacco consumption.
 Lifestyle changes for diabetes also include cutting down on smoking and alcohol consumption.
-The reason being, diabetes comes with the possibility of numerous other health issues, such as stroke, kidney issues, nerve damage, heart disease, and more, all of which can be aggravated by smoking and drinking.
+The reason being, diabetes comes with the possibility of numerous other health issues, such as stroke, kidney issues, nerve damage, heart disease, diabetic foot problems and more–all of which can be aggravated by smoking and drinking.
 If possible, the best way would be to give up entirely.